Nystatin: An Antifungal Medicine for Candida Infections

 In general, Candida only reaches the lungs or the esophagus in a person whose immune system isn't working efficiently.
 Although someone with candidiasis may need to take medications to deal with the yeast outbreak, if their immune system is healthy the yeasts won't penetrate deeper into the body's tissues.

-Signs of a yeast infection depend on where it develops.
-They may include a thick, white discharge, redness, itching and a burning sensation.
+Symptoms of a yeast infection depend on where it develops.
+They may include a thick, white discharge, redness, itching, and a burning sensation.

 A Candida albicans Infection

 The Discovery and Naming of Nystatin

 The discovery of nystatin is an interesting story.
 The two women who discovered the chemical worked in different cities.
 Elizabeth Lee Hazen was a microbiologist based in New York City while Rachel Fuller Brown was a chemist who lived in Albany.
 The women cooperated in the following way.

 - Hazen collected soil samples, grew cultures of the microbes in each sample, and tested them for antifungal action against Candida albicans and another yeast named Cryptococcus neoformans.